jdbrowndev/distributed-systems-p2p/README.md

 # Installation

-You will need g++ 4.4.7 or an equivalent compiler that supports the C++03 standard.
+To compile the program, you will need g++ 4.4.7 or an equivalent compiler that supports the C++03 standard.
 Pthreads is the only external library required and should be installed by default on most operating systems.

 Use GNU Make to build the program.
 Run `make` in the root of the program's directory to start a build.
-Once complete, create a file named `portnums.txt` inside the `config` directory.
+Once complete, create a file named `portnums.txt` inside of the `config` directory.
 The first two lines should be used to specify an inclusive range of ports that the program may listen to, such as the following:

 ```
 2000
 4000
 ```

-Optionally, you can create create a file named `neighbors.txt` inside of the `config` directory to specify peers that the program may contact.
+Optionally, you can create a file named `neighbors.txt` inside of the `config` directory to specify peers that the program may contact.
 Each peer should be written on a separate line in the form `host:port`.
 If you do not create a file, the program will ask for a neighbor when it starts and create the file automatically.
 Below is an example:

 ```
 localhost:3182